luislavena/gem-compiler/README.md

     Fetching: yajl-ruby-1.1.0.gem (100%)
     Downloaded yajl-ruby-1.1.0

-Please note that I was specific about which gem to fetch.
-This will avoid RubyGems attempt to download any existing pre-compiled gem for my current platform.
+Please note that I was explicit about which platform to fetch.
+This will avoid RubyGems attempt to download any existing binary gem for my current platform.

 ### Compiling a gem